Shaaali/identity-apps/docs/sdks/angular.md

 ### Get access token

-Once the user logged in with Asgardeo, application can get the accesstoken issued by Asgardeo.
+Once the user is logged in with Asgardeo, the application can get the access token issued by Asgardeo.

 Refer [getAccessToken](https://github.com/asgardeo/asgardeo-auth-angular-sdk#getaccesstoken) from Github documentation.